Does Thieves Essential Oil Really Work? Science Has a Say.

-Even if you’re not familiar with the world of essential oils, you may have heard of the famous Thieves blend being used for killing germs and supporting a healthy immune system.
+Even if you’re not familiar with the world of essential oils, you may have heard of the famous Thieves blend being used for supporting a healthy immune system.
 It was actually the reason I first decided to give essential oils a try (because I honestly thought it was hokey, and frankly did not like scents).
 So – does Thieves essential oil really work?
 Sound scientific research is very important to me, so I’m going to share what I’ve found.

 I worked as a researcher in the first 6 years of my Speech-Language Pathologist career in the area of head and neck cancer.
 This experience has provided me with expertise in interpreting scientific research.
 I say this because I believe my credentials say something about my ability as a scientist; I’ve seen many “crunchy moms” be dismissed and scoffed at by the scientific community.
 Well, it’s possible to be a crunchy mom and a scientist.
 For reals.
 (If you really want to know, here’s my list of scientific publications in peer-reviewed academic journals.)
 Ok, enough bragging.
 Here are some of the studies I looked at: